Dionysus is usually depicted as a dark-haired, bearded young man, but he can be shown beardless as well.

 God of intoxication and drunkenness, states he pursues frequently.

-Son of Zeus and Semele, who unwisely asked to see her lover Zeus in his real form; he appeared and thunder and lightning and Semele were consumed; Zeus saved their child from the ashes of her body.
+Son of Zeus and Semele, who unwisely asked to see her lover Zeus in his real form; he appeared in thunder and lightning and Semele was consumed; Zeus saved their child from the ashes of her body.

 Best known is Ariadne, Cretan princess/priestess who assisted Theseus to defeat the Minotaur only to be abandoned by him on the shores of Naxos, one of the islands favored by Dionysos.
 Fortunately, Dionysus liked beachcombing and quickly found and comforted the abandoned princess with an offer of marriage.